diegorz/ZeroMQ-examplePY/README.md

 # ZeroMQ-ACS
 ### ZeroMQ as an alternative to the CORBA Notification Service for Alma Common Software
+For use in:

+* C++:

-To use you need to execute ./build and then ./publisher , ./proxy and ./subscriber
+You need to execute "./build all" and then you can run ./publisher , ./proxy and ./subscriber

+* Java:

+* Python: